joelbloch/poc-k8s/azure-setup/readme.md

 7 - Execute the script `2-k8s-setup.ps1`, which:
     - Creates secret for accessing file share and acr
     - Install the Nginx Ingress Controller implementation.
+7 - Execute the script `3-save-credentials.ps1`.
+You will be prompted to save 2 files, save them on the `poc-k8s/app/k8s/azure` folder

 We are now ready to deploy the POC on Azure.